 Published: February 25, 2020

-This paper shows that hedge fund industry gross assets were $8.5 trillion, and net assets were $5.2 trillion, at year-end 2016.
-This estimate is 40 percent larger than the next largest estimate.
+This paper shows that hedge fund industry gross assets exceeded $8.3 trillion, and net assets were at least $5.0 trillion, at year-end 2016.
+This estimate is around 37 percent larger than the next largest estimate.
 This paper also shows that funds reporting publicly available data have much lower returns, and much higher net flows, than funds reporting only non-public regulatory data.
 The outperformance of the non-publicly reporting funds appears to arise entirely from alpha rather than greater exposure to systematic risk factors.
 (Working Paper no. 20-01)

 Keywords: Hedge funds, net assets, gross assets, strategy, domicile, returns, flows